homerhanumat/tridentmoon/content/articles/02-primary.md

 1. exhale: lower legs until toes nearly touch the floor
 1. inhale: raise legs back up to śīrṣāsana

-Repeat the above motion ten times.^[This is the second and last posture that is "held" while moving]
+Repeat the above motion ten times.[^up-down]

+[^up-down]: This is the second and last posture that is "held" while moving]

 ### bālāsana